rust-lang/rfcs/text/0000-cargo-rustup-discovery.md

 * Loading `$CARGO_HOME/config.toml`
 * Loading configs from includes (currently an unstable option)
-* Loading configs passed on the command-line with `--config` (currently an unstable option)
+* Loading configs passed on the command-line with `--config`

 ## Rustup toolchain override discovery